 You can, of course, just book your refuges online at the official TMB site.
 It’s easy to do.
 You can choose your starting point, the direction you want to hike in and then choose each refuge to build your itinerary.
 It gives you the approximate length of time for each refuge from your start point, you select your first refuge and then you can choose your next stage, which will take you onto the next set of accommodations/refuges you can book for that step (with the approximate times from where you stayed the previous night).

-However, the pitfall of the online system is that some of the refuges aren’t on it so you can’t book you’re entire circuit in one fell swoop (unless you’re planning on travelling the lower Val Ferret route on the Italian side which we would only suggest in bad weather).
+However, the pitfall of the online system is that some of the refuges aren’t on it so you can’t book your entire circuit in one fell swoop (unless you’re planning on travelling the lower Val Ferret route on the Italian side which we would only suggest in bad weather).

 Regardless if you’re hiking the tour self guided independently, and even if you use the online booking system, you’ll still need to piece together your accommodation like a giant puzzle.

 Here are our top suggestions to help you plan your own self guided TMB adventure:

 Read as much as you can, early on, before you even want to think about booking the refuges.

 Buy a couple of the guidebooks.
 Kev Reynold’s Trekking the Tour du Mont Blanc is the most longstanding and popular guidebook, although we love the detailed maps in Trailblazer’s Tour du Mont Blanc by Jim Mathorpe.